maulanashalihin/laju-legacy/README.md

         return response.inertia("auth/login")

     }

+### Route to Controller
+you can create server side rendering app using svelte. just include svelte files in views folder and pass the file in route or controller like this

+    import UserController from "../app/controllers/UserController";

+    Route.get("/user",UserController.index);

 ### Benchmark Results
 **Note!** these benchmarks should be **run over network for proper results** as running these benchmarks on localhost significantly strains the C++ to Javascript communications and class initializations performance due to near **no latency** in request times which is **unrealistic for real world scenarios**.